aimerneige/win10_env_setup/README.md

 # win10_env_setup

+# Introduction

-set up my windows env
+Set up my development environment on windows10.

+This is a article about how to build my own windows development environment.

+# System